-§250-5 GENERAL SUBDIVISION STANDARDS

-A. General.
+§250-5 General Subdivision Standards.

-In reviewing applications for major subdivision approval involving a residential development consisting of three or more single-family residences and/or duplex dwellings in the Rural Residential 1, Rural Residential 2, Rural Industrial, Medium-Density Residential, Low-Density Residential, Village Mixed Use, Village Medium Density Residential, Mixed Use Zone and Island Residential Districts, the Planning Board shall be authorized to require that the residential development be designed and constructed as a clustered residential development, a traditional residential development, or a conservation residential development based on the standards and criteria set forth in this section, except that developments with four or fewer lots may be designed as a clustered or conservation development upon a positive finding by the Planning Board that the intent of this section listed below can be met.
-All such residential developments shall conform to the requirements of this chapter as well as applicable requirements of Chapter 315, Zoning, and all other applicable ordinances of the Town of Cumberland and the Town of

-Cumberland Comprehensive Plan.
-The intention of this section is to assure that residential developments are designed in such a way as to assure protection of wells and groundwater from contamination; prevent adverse impacts on existing wells on adjoining properties and on wells to be created within the new residential development; avoid contamination from subsurface wastewater disposal systems or interference within the new residential development and with respect to surrounding properties; minimize the cost of constructing and maintaining public utilities and improvements, including streets, waterlines, sewer lines, electric lines, gas lines, telephone lines, and other utilities; protect and preserve existing farms and farmland; protect areas in Resource Protection Districts; protect, preserve and improve existing recreational areas and trails; protect and preserve sensitive wildlife habitats and other natural areas; and protect and preserve public access to water bodies.
+General.
+In reviewing any applications for major subdivision approval involving a residential development consisting of three or more single-family residences and/or duplex dwellings in the Rural Residential 1, Rural Residential 2, Rural Industrial, Medium-Density Residential, Low-Density Residential, Village Mixed Use, Village Medium Density Residential, Mixed Use Zone and Island Residential Districts, the Planning Board shall be authorized to require that the residential development be designed and constructed as a Celustered residential development subdivision, a Ttraditional residential-subdivision development, or a Ceonservation residential subdivision development based on the standards and criteria set forth in this section. except that a developments with Ffour or fewer lots may be designed as a clustered or Ceonservation subdivision development upon a positive finding by the Planning Board that the intent of this section listed below can be met.
+All such residential developments subdivisions shall conform to the requirements of this chapter as well as applicable requirements of Chapter 315, Zoning, and all other applicable ordinances of the Town of Cumberland and the Town of Cumberland Comprehensive Plan.
+The intention of this section is to assure that residential developments subdivisions are designed in such a way as to assure protection of wells and groundwater from contamination; prevent adverse impacts on existing wells on adjoining properties and on wells to be created within the new residential development; avoid contamination from subsurface wastewater disposal systems or interference within the new residential development and with respect to surrounding properties; minimize the cost of constructing and maintaining public utilities and improvements, including streets, water_lines, sewer lines, electric lines, gas lines, telephone lines, and other utilities; protect and preserve existing farms and farmland;